“Pick ‘Em or Kick ‘Em”™: FGT VS. Urban Sports Scene 2023 Week 2 NFL Picks

 For once Washington fans aren’t getting that carried away with their win or the fact Denver lost at home to Las Vegas.
 Russell Wilson was functional but not fantastic, but he will make just enough plays with his legs and the Broncos defense will make enough plays against the Commanders struggling offensive line that Denver wins by a field goal.

 New Orleans is 1-0 behind a tough defense and the should feast on rookie QB Bryce Young right?
 No. Young will impress in his first home start and the Saints offense that was pretty pedestrian against the Titans will struggle here.
 Take Carolina.

 Cleveland were ultra impressive in clamping Joe Burrow and the Bengals so they are going to beat Pittsburgh and take early control of the AFC North by going 2-0 in the division.
 No they won’t.
 This is the classic Browns loss.
 With an early chance to make a statement they will let Kenny Pickett and the Steelers win a classic bounce back game behind Najee Harris and an angry defense.

 Who will beat the 1-0 vs. 0-1 curse.
 Miami (at New England) and Detroit (vs. Seattle).

 Week 1 Results

-Check back next week for Week 2 results and Week 3 picks!
+Check back next week for our Week 2 results and Week 3 picks!